 Customers identify with specific brands for a variety of reasons.
 Good products or services at a good price are common reasons, but what drives customers goes beyond that.
 For example, environmentally conscious consumers might be willing to spend a little bit more to buy from green companies that commit financially and otherwise to reducing carbon footprints.

 Don't lose sight of your primary focus.
 If you manufacture widgets, your company needs to be about manufacturing widgets, but you also can be about more than just that.
 Determine what that is, then communicate to customers why it is important to you.
 If it is important to them too, you might gain their business.

-By defining who your brand is you create the foundation upon which all other components are built on.
-Your brand definition serves as your measuring stick in evaluating any and all marketing materials and strategies—from what your office looks like to what your ad says to the color and font of your business cards to the design of your website.
+By defining what your brand is you create the foundation upon which all other components are built.
+Your brand definition serves as your measuring stick in evaluating marketing materials and strategies—from what your office looks like to what your ad says to the color and font of your business cards to the design of your website.

 The power of your brand relies on the ability to focus.
 That is why defining your target market will help to strengthen your brand's effectiveness.